banderson623/banderson623.github.com/projects/gilbert-school-board.md

 We were both asked to be on [District Advisory Committee (DAC)](http://gilbert.k12.ia.us/district/dictrict-advisory-committee-dac) to represent the Elementary school.
 Following that I was asked to be on the Gilbert School Improvement Advisory Committee (SIAC) which worked alongside the administration and school board to establish long term education goals.

 In 2013 Allison began working for the Gilbert district as a short and long term sub.
-And then again in 2014 she was our [Elementary's FAST testing](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=3&cad=rja&uact=8&ved=0CDEQFjACahUKEwjI79fVy9zHAhVECJIKHV8cDgM&url=http%3A%2F%2Fgilbert.k12.ia.us%2Felementary%2FEli%2520Parent%2520Presentation.pdf&usg=AFQjCNHMdTlkdMvsDyNWAk73Rj_0ADRpAA&sig2=Tdtp658rPhiFoU4-RXZUEw) Associate and lead reading intervention groups.
+And then again in 2014 she was our [Elementary's FAST testing](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=3&cad=rja&uact=8&ved=0CDEQFjACahUKEwjI79fVy9zHAhVECJIKHV8cDgM&url=http%3A%2F%2Fgilbert.k12.ia.us%2Felementary%2FEli%2520Parent%2520Presentation.pdf&usg=AFQjCNHMdTlkdMvsDyNWAk73Rj_0ADRpAA&sig2=Tdtp658rPhiFoU4-RXZUEw) Associate and leading reading intervention groups.
 She also taught in the Middle School, as a parttime Study Hall sergeant.

 This year she is now the administrative assistant for Paul Jacobson (High School Guidance Counselor) and Tim Pezzetti (Athletic Director _"for your Gilbert Tigers!"_).